sandiiarov/graphql/README.md

 ## Booking type

 There are currently three different types of bookings:

-- ONE_WAY is simply the trip from one place to another, A -> B -> C, e.g. flying from Prague to Barcelona, with possible stopovers
+- "One way" is simply the trip from one place to another, A -> B -> C, e.g. flying from Prague to Barcelona, with possible stopovers
-- RETURN is the trip to somewhere and back A <-> B, e.g. from Prague to Barcelona on July 1, and then back from Barcelona to Prague on July 14
+- "Return" is the trip to somewhere and back A <-> B, e.g. from Prague to Barcelona on July 1, and then back from Barcelona to Prague on July 14
-- MULTICITY - is set of trips you will do over time from one place to another, booked at once.
-Basically it's array of ONE_WAY
+- "Multicity" - is set of trips you will do over time from one place to another, booked at once.
+Basically it's array of "One way" bookings

-As each type requires different shape of data to display such booking info optimally, `Booking` has three fields `oneWay`, `return` & `multicity` and for each booking, all but one fields will be null.
-So if the booking has `type` equal to `RETURN`, `oneWay` and `multicity` will be null but `return` will contain relevant information.

-So the possible query using fragments could look like this:
+As each type requires different shape of data to display such booking info optimally.
+Possible query using fragments could look like this:

 ```
-{
+query ManageMyBooking {
-  allBookings {
+  customerBookings {
     edges {
       node {
-        type
+        id
+        __typename
-        oneWay {
+        ... on BookingOneWay {
           ...OneWayBooking
         }
-        return {
+        ... on BookingReturn {
           ...ReturnBooking
         }
-        multicity {
+        ... on BookingMulticity {
           ...MulticityBooking
         }
       }